Core Revelations: the Star Formation and AGN Connection at the Heart of NGC 7469: Discussion

 The primary objective of this paper is to explore the interaction between star formation and AGN activity at the core of NGC 7469.
 Using the mid-IR diagnostic diagrams discussed earlier, we constructed a detailed map identifying the sources of ionization responsible for the observed ratios at each location.
 However, the question remains of whether the star-forming ring is influenced by the presence of the AGN, and if so, what mechanisms may be responsible.

-The star-formation and AGN models show some overlap in both \sfo based-diagnostic diagrams due to intermediate IP lines such as \st and \net being reproducible by either model.
+The star formation and AGN models show some overlap in both \sfo based diagnostic diagrams due to intermediate IP lines such as \st and \net being reproducible by either model.
 However, the overlap occurs only in the most extreme cases of the ionization parameter values for the HII regions' models, and ratios in that overlap region of the diagrams are thus more likely to be indicative of AGN ionizing radiation.
 The spaxels corresponding to the east wind are consistently overlapping with either or both the AGN and star-forming models, indicating a possible overlap of both ionization sources in that area.
 However, the question arises whether the wind coming from this AGN would be able to affect the gas at that distance in the first place.

 From a purely physical perspective, we can assess whether the AGN at the center of NGC 7469 is capable of ionizing gas at the distance of the ring, potentially impacting the HII regions within it.
-Assuming a distance of 400 pc for the ring, an ionization parameter of 10$^{-3.5}$, and utilizing the Q value calculated earlier, we find that the AGN driving this ULIRG is capable of ionizing gas up to a hydrogen density of approximately 7000 cm$^{-3}$.
-Given that the hydrogen density of a typical HII region is on the order of 10 to 100 cm$^{-3}$ \citep{Osterbrock2006}, we would expect the AGN to have a significant impact on the star-forming ring.
-However, consistent with the findings of \cite{Lai2022} regarding PAH features, we detect minimal impact on the ring.
-Indeed, the spaxels associated with the ring consistently fall within the star-forming quadrant, except for those oriented towards the east.
+Using a distance of 542$\pm$98pc for the ring\footnote{Calculated from the F547M image in Figure \ref{fig: hubble}.}, an ionization parameter of 10$^{-3.5}$, and using the Q value calculated earlier, we find that the AGN driving this ULIRG is capable of ionizing gas up to a hydrogen density of approximately 3700$^{+1800}_{-1000}$ cm$^{-3}$.
+Given that the hydrogen density of a typical HII region is on the order of 10 to a few 100 cm$^{-3}$ \citep{Osterbrock2006}, we would expect the AGN to have a significant impact on the star-forming ring.
+However, consistent with the findings of \cite{Lai2022}, where they found that the H$_2$/PAH ratios in the ring are within the range of normal photodissociation regions, we detect minimal impact of the AGN on the ring.
+Indeed, the spaxels associated with the ring consistently fall within the expected values for star-forming regions, except for those oriented towards the east.